 Industrial action 2025

-The industrial action will consist of:
+The industrial action consists of:

-• discontinuous strike action on the following dates: 28, 29, 30 April 2025 and 1, 2 May 2025.
+• discontinuous strike action on the following dates: 28, 29, 30 April 2025 and 1, 2 May 2025

-• continuous action short of strike (ASOS) commencing 28 April 2025, including: not working more than the nominal hours specified in employment contracts; not undertaking voluntary duties; not providing cover for absent colleagues; not providing cover for non-replaced staff; boycotting University-related activities relating to the Research Excellence Framework.
+• continuous action short of strike (ASOS) commencing 28 April 2025, including: not working more than the nominal hours specified in employment contracts; not undertaking voluntary duties; not providing cover for absent colleagues; not providing cover for non-replaced staff; boycotting University-related activities relating to the Research Excellence Framework

 Why the time for action is now